Best Search Engines Other Than Google: 2026 Guide

 Website: mojeek.com

-• Privacy: No logs, no cookies, and no user profiling.
+• Privacy: Phenomenal.
+Zero logs, zero tracking, and no user profiling whatsoever.

 Feature Comparison Table: Top Google Alternatives